codefresh-io/cap-docs.codefresh.io/_docs/pipelines/concurrency-limit.md

  workflow: "1"
 ```

-The examples in this article are for semaphore synchronization configurations.

 ### Concurrency selector definitions
 A concurrency synchronization selector is defined through a `name`-`template` pair in the Workflow Template:

 * The `name` is any meaningful/logical name that describes the selector.
 For example, Git repo or branch.
 * The `template` is the parameter mapping for the name, that is resolved to the selector value when the pipeline is triggered.
 For example, `{{ workflow.parameters.REPO_OWNER }}/{{ workflow.parameters.REPO_NAME }}` or `{{ workflow.parameters.GIT_BRANCH }}`.

-Where do you add them?

-To the `synchromziation` section in the Workflow Template, under `selectors`, as in the sample YAML below.
+You add selectors to the `synchromziation` section in the Workflow Template, under `selectors`, as in the sample YAML below.

 {% highlight yaml %}
 {% raw %}